 Check out this episode of “Prophecy in the News”.
 Host Gary Stearman interviews criminal investigator and former LA Deputy Sheriff Terry Cook.
 Terry discusses his new book “Beast Tech”, which deals with the creation of a tyrannical world controlled by technology.
-Beast Tech refers to the beast in the Bible that deceives the world in chapter 13 of Revelation.
-Author Terry Cook doesn’t address the symbolism in Revelation but uses his expertise in law enforcement to prove “beyond a reasonable doubt”, that public and private organizations are using technology to create a tyrannical world system.
-The purpose of this website is to illustrate the manifestation of the beast in world and the manner in which it operates.
-The beast will force people to get the “mark of the beast” in order to buy or sell, and all who take the mark will be condemned.
-Let everyone hear who has ears to hear, NOW is the time to get right with God.
+Beast Tech refers to the beast in the Bible that deceives the world in Revelation 13.
+Terry Cook doesn’t address the symbolism in Revelation, he uses his law enforcement expertise to prove “beyond a reasonable doubt”, that public and private organizations are using technology to create a tyrannical world system.
+He says this world system will be “global communism”.
+Evidence of this is the selling off of America to China’s communist government.

 GOD IS LOVE!

 In the Gospel of John 1: 17-18, John said: For the law was given by Moses, but grace and truth came by Jesus Christ.
 18 No man hath seen God at any time; the only begotten Son, which is in the bosom of the Father, he hath declared him.
 Jesus Christ came into the world to declare and demonstrate the perfect love of God, and in John 15:10-14, Christ gave us a new commandment: If ye keep my commandments, ye shall abide in my love; even as I have kept my Father’s commandments, and abide in his love.
 11 These things have I spoken unto you, that my joy might remain in you, and that your joy might be full.
 12 This is my commandment, That ye love one another as I have loved you.
 13 Greater love hath no man than this, that a man lay down his life for his friends.
 14 Ye are my friends, if ye do whatsoever I command you.
-John 13:35 By this shall all men know that ye are my disciples, if ye have love one to another.
+John 13:35, Jesus said, By this shall all men know that ye are my disciples, if ye have love one to another.

 14 And we have seen and do testify that the Father sent the Son to be the Saviour of the world.
-16 And we have known and believed (Christ) the love that God hath to us.
+16 And we have known (Christ) and believed the love that God hath to us.
 God is love; and he that dwelleth in love dwelleth in God, and God in him.
 17 Herein is our love made perfect, that we may have boldness in the day of judgment: because as he (Christ) is, so are we in this world.
 Praise God!
 We can stand boldly on the day of judgement.
 Not because we are perfect and without sin, but because the blood of Jesus Christ covers our sin, and because Jesus Christ lives in us, we are the righteousness of God.
 God is love!

 The Bible as a whole, is a love story about God and his children.
-And like any good parent, God chastens or disciplines his children when the go astray.
+And like any good parent, God chastens or disciplines his children when they go astray.
 Deut 8:5 Thou shalt also consider in thine heart, that, as a man chasteneth his son, so the LORD thy God chasteneth thee.
 Hebrews 12:7-13 If ye endure chastening, God dealeth with you as with sons; for what son is he whom the father chasteneth not?
 8 But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.
 9 Furthermore we have had fathers of our flesh which corrected us, and we gave them reverence: shall we not much rather be in subjection unto the Father of spirits, and live?
 10 For they verily for a few days chastened us after their own pleasure; but he for our profit, that we might be partakers of his holiness.

 But remember, Christians don’t always experience suffering because God our Father is disciplining them.
 In John 16:33 Jesus said we would experience tribulation: These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.
 And any Christian who feels discouraged should remember Paul’s words in Romans 5:1-5 Therefore being justified by faith, we have peace with God through our Lord Jesus Christ: 2 By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.
 3 And not only so, but we glory in tribulations also: knowing that tribulation worketh patience; 4 And patience, experience; and experience, hope: 5 And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.